 In the UK nearly everyone who needs Malarone tablets has to buy them.
 The NHS will provide malaria tablets to only a very small number of patients who have specific medical problems.
 Most people do not have these medical problems.
 The NHS will not pay for medicines for travel or recreation.

 Malarone tablets are expensive.
-Up until February 2013 Malarone tablets (atovaquone/proguanil) were under license and produced only one drug company (GSK).
-Since Feb 2013 two other drug companies have started to supply ‘generic malarone’ – atovaquone/proguanil, although to date (March 2013) prices remain high.
-The manufacturer’s cost of Malarone is around £2.10 per tablet.
-Dr Fox provides Malarone tablets to buy from £2.35 per tablet plus a small prescription fee and postage (prices vary depending on the quantity supplied).
+Up until February 2013 Malarone tablets (atovaquone/proguanil) were under licence and produced only one drug company (GSK).
+Since Feb 2013 other drug companies have started to supply ‘generic malarone’ – atovaquone/proguanil, although to date (September 2021) prices still remain high.
+Dr Fox provides Malarone tablets to buy from £1.08 per tablet plus a small prescription fee and postage (prices vary depending on the quantity supplied).
 If wholesale prices of atovaquone/proguanil fall Dr Fox prices will be reduced.

 Our researchers have compiled a list of comparative costs for Malarone supply from regulated UK online clinics.